Spin-Based True Random Number Generation Enabled by Voltage-Amplified Quantum Fluctuations: Introduction

-In this work, we investigate quantum fluctuation dynamics in the {\it s–d} exchange interaction between itinerant s-electrons and localized d-moments in ferromagnetic metals.
-We trace the full disentanglement–entanglement–disentanglement processes between these degrees of freedom and uncover how spin quantum fluctuations evolve during angular momentum transfer beyond the deterministic spin-transfer torque (STT) mechanism \cite{berger1996,slonczewski1996}.
-By extending the Landau–Lifshitz–Gilbert equation to include stochastic quantum and thermal fields, we identify the temperature regime where quantum fluctuations prevail.
-Furthermore, the voltage-controlled magnetic anisotropy (VCMA) effect \cite{kang2017a,dai2022,matsumoto2023a} enables exponential amplification of fluctuation-induced magnetization dynamics, which are converted into binary stable states in magnetic tunnel junctions (MTJs) \cite{chen2022}.
-The tunneling magnetoresistance (TMR) effect allows direct readout of these quantum signals.
+In this work, we investigate the dynamics of quantum fluctuations within the {\it s–d} exchange interaction between itinerant $s$-electrons and localized $d$-electrons in ferromagnetic metals.
+By tracing the complete disentanglement–entanglement–redisentanglement cycle between these degrees of freedom, we reveal how spin quantum fluctuations evolve during angular momentum transfer beyond the deterministic spin-transfer torque (STT) mechanism \cite{berger1996,slonczewski1996}.
+Extending the Landau–Lifshitz–Gilbert (LLG) equation to incorporate stochastic quantum and thermal fields, we identify the temperature regime in which quantum fluctuations dominate the magnetization dynamics.
+Furthermore, the voltage-controlled magnetic anisotropy (VCMA) effect \cite{kang2017a,dai2022,matsumoto2023b} enables exponential amplification of these fluctuation-induced dynamics, which are subsequently converted into binary stable states in magnetic tunnel junctions (MTJs) \cite{chen2022}.
+The tunneling magnetoresistance (TMR) effect \cite{WOS:000181101000005} provides direct electrical readout of these quantum-originated signals.
 Our findings establish a microscopic framework for fluctuation-driven spin dynamics and suggest a fundamental route toward spin-based quantum true random number generation.